ronimizy/RichEntity/README.md

 # RichEntity [![Nuget](https://img.shields.io/nuget/v/RichEntity?style=flat-square)](https://www.nuget.org/packages/RichEntity)

-A library for reducing boilerplate when defining entities.
+A library for reducing boilerplate code when defining entities.
-It is using Roslyn's Source Generators to generate the code that is needed for entity definition.
+It uses Roslyn's Source Generators to generate the code needed for entity definition.

 ## NOTE!
-If your application failing to compile due to dotnet failing to locate `Microsoft.CodeAnalysis` package, update your dotnet sdk to the latest version.
+If your application failing to compile becuase of dotnet failing to locate `Microsoft.CodeAnalysis` package, please update your dotnet sdk to the latest version.

 ## Usage
-To generate an entity, you will need to add an `IEntity<TIdentifier>` to base list of your entity class.
+To generate an entity, you need to add an `IEntity<TIdentifier>` to base list of your entity class.

 ```csharp